 What are you looking for in a tenant?
 Our rentals are urban core historic houses (not apartments) on blocks of owners.
 We seek responsible tenants with excellent credit*, the ability to pay the rent* and written and vocalized commitment to be good neighbors.
 Our tenants understand the enormous importance of curb appeal, safety and maintenance.
 For 22 years we’ve rented our historic houses.
 Most (but not all) of our tenants stay between 3 and 8 years.
 Our house is almost always the last rental before they buy.

 How can apply?
 Rentapplication* also used by RE/MAX, Century21, Coldwell Banker, Berkshire Hathaway and Realtor.com.
 Well supported.
 An end to end.
 Simple and easy.
 You can complete it on your phone (see the Application page for more details).

 Where can I find the public school catchment?
 Don't trust any site or any one but the school district.
-On catchment borders both sides of the street may not be included, and a kindergarten spot is NOT guaranteed for all catchment children.
+Call them.
+A kindergarten spot is NOT guaranteed for all catchment children.
 The application is not the same at all schools.

 I'd like to rent a house with three friends.
 Phila Code states "no more than three unrelated adults may live in one unit without rooming house zoning."
 That zoning doesn't exist in our neighborhoods.
 Violating the zoning invalidates our licenses and everyone's insurance.
 We do not have rooming house licenses.
 (That license is rare in Philadelphia.)

 Do you have a lot of turnover?
 Most tenants stay three or four years, leaving when buying.